Fault Types

 pub enum FaultSource {

-Automatic, // System-generated via heat/probability
+Automatic, // System-generated via Weibull wear / intermittent model

 Manual, // Researcher-injected via UI

-Scheduled, // From a FaultSchedule scenario
+Scheduled, // From a FaultSchedule scenario (burst, zone outage)

 }

 Manual faults are injected while the simulation is paused (click a robot → “Kill” / “Block for N ticks” / “Slow for N ticks”).
 They are tagged FaultSource::Manual so they can be distinguished in analysis and export, but their metrics are computed through the same cascade pipeline as automatic faults.
-A manual kill produces the same cascade depth, spread, and recovery dynamics as an automatic breakdown.

 [!IMPORTANT] This ensures that manual injection experiments produce scientifically valid comparisons to automatic fault runs.
 Manual and automatic faults go through the identical cascade pipeline.